opendocsg/opendoc-supreme-court-judgements/2019_SGHC_99/report.md

 (a)      _Short duration, moderate frequency of stalking (two points)_: The appellant stalked the victim for a short duration of about three weeks (from 23 February 2018 to 13 March 2018).
 The frequency of stalking was moderate, as the appellant’s stalking did not amount to a daily intrusion into the victim’s life, given that there were gaps between the periods he sent the messages (the messages were sent on 23 February 2018, and 4 and 6 March 2018 only) and harassed the victim in person (on 23 February 2018, and 4, 6, 8, 12 and 13 March 2018 only).

 (b)      _Degree of intrusion was high (three points)_: The degree of intrusion by the appellant was high.
 On 23 February 2018, after having coerced the victim to allow him to spend the night at her place by inflicting injuries on himself and blaming the victim for such injuries, the appellant refused to leave the victim’s residence, and threatened to hurt himself if she made him leave the house.
-He could only be removed after the police arrived and arrested him for attempted suicide as he had threatened to kill himself rather than end the relationship with the victim (“the 23 February incident”).[\[note: 22\]](#Ftn_22) While his acts of harassment after 23 February 2018 amounted to merely sending messages or loitering around the victim’s vicinity, viewed in light of the 23 February incident, which would have made the victim fearful of the appellant’s presence, they do not detract from the high degree of intrusion by the appellant into the victim’s life.
+He could only be removed after the police arrived and arrested him for attempted suicide as he had threatened to kill himself rather than end the relationship with the victim (“the 23 February incident”).[^22] While his acts of harassment after 23 February 2018 amounted to merely sending messages or loitering around the victim’s vicinity, viewed in light of the 23 February incident, which would have made the victim fearful of the appellant’s presence, they do not detract from the high degree of intrusion by the appellant into the victim’s life.

 (c)      _Threats to self and not to the victim, unlike most other cases (one point)_: Finally, the appellant had issued threats to hurt himself.
 To this effect, he hit himself on the face, and threatened to kill himself rather than end the relationship with the victim.
-This made the victim feel afraid, such that she had to call the police for assistance.[\[note: 23\]](#Ftn_23)
+This made the victim feel afraid, such that she had to call the police for assistance.[^23]

 76     With the aggregate of six points from the offence-specific factors, the appellant’s conduct falls within the lowest end of Band 2, and just crosses the custodial threshold.
 The indicative starting sentence is therefore 0.8 months’ imprisonment.